GE

 £500,000£42£1,475£60–£144£375

-Over 20 years on a £50,000 SIPP growing at 5% annually, AJ Bell's capped fee saves you roughly £7,935 compared to Hargreaves Lansdown.
-That's not a rounding error — it's a year's worth of pension income.
-The fee cap is AJ Bell's single most compelling feature, and the reason it deserves serious consideration for anyone consolidating workplace pensions.
+Over 20 years on a £50,000 SIPP growing at 5% annually, AJ Bell's capped fee saves roughly £7,935 versus Hargreaves Lansdown.
+That's not a rounding error — it's a year of retirement income.

-AJ Bell offers a stocks and shares Junior ISA (JISA) with the same low fee structure as its adult accounts.
-The JISA allowance for 2026/27 is £9,000 — tax-free, with the money locked until the child turns 18.
+AJ Bell's Junior ISA (JISA) mirrors the adult platform's fee structure: 0.25% capped at £3.50/month, with free regular investing and access to the full investment range.
+The JISA allowance for 2026/27 is £9,000 — tax-free, locked until the child turns 18.

-PlatformTotal contributedPot at 18Total fees paidNet advantage vs HL
+PlatformTotal contributedPot at 18Total fees paidNet vs HL

 AJ Bell£43,200£69,415£756+£2,244